fieldse/infosec-notes/Port numbers.md

 - Remote Desktop Protocol
 - Port: TCP/UDP 3389
 - Microsoft developed, provides a user with a graphical interface to connect to another computer over a network

+### 3868 - Diameter
+- Port: 3868
+- an upgrade to RADIUS, using EAP
+- Provides AAA services

 ### 5004 - SRTP
 - Secure Real-time Transport Protocol